-Because sexual assault may involve physical trauma and is a crime, the person assaulted is urged to seek medical treatment as soon as possible so that physical evidence can be obtained.
+Because sexual violence may involve physical trauma and is a crime, the person assaulted is urged to seek medical treatment as soon as possible.
+Medical treatment is available at the Student Health Center, Huntington Memorial Hospital emergency room, a private physician, or through other community resources.
+You will benefit from being examined for physical injury, disease, or the possibility of pregnancy and so that physical evidence of the assault can be obtained.
 To preserve evidence, do not bathe, douche, smoke, brush your teeth, or change your clothes.
 If clothes have been changed, the original clothes should be put in a paper bag (paper is best for preserving evidence) and brought to the hospital.
 If possible, you should bring a fresh change of clothes.
 In most cases, evidence can be collected only within 72 hours of the assault.

-Please note that the hospital and certain health-care providers have an obligation to inform the police, and the police may conduct an interview at the hospital regarding the assault.
-Your consent will be requested to allow collection of evidence.
+Please note that the hospital and certain health-care providers have an obligation to inform the police.
 You can choose whether or not to disclose information to the police or to file a civil or criminal complaint.
-If you desire further information concerning this procedure, please contact the Center for Diversity, Staff and Faculty Consultation Center, or the Rape Hotline.
+If you wish to talk to law enforcement, the police may conduct an interview at the hospital regarding the assault and collection of evidence.
+If you desire further information concerning this procedure, please contact the Student Counseling Center or the Staff and Faculty Consultation Center.